hoyack/archon72/_bmad-output/planning-artifacts/mitigation-architecture-spec.md

 # Mitigation Architecture Specification

 **Date:** 2024-12-27
+**Constitutional Revision:** 2025-12-28
 **Source:** Brainstorming Session Gap Analysis **Purpose:** Formal specification of 19 mitigations to be incorporated into architecture

+**Post-Collapse Framing:**
+These mitigations do not prevent failure—they make failure visible.
+They do not enforce behavior—they surface deviation.
+They do not guarantee safety—they expose what is actually happening.

 ---